Patch My PC / Blog

 Automates Company Portal Launch: This ensures that the Company Portal app automatically launches during startup only if it hasn’t been launched for the current user before.

-With SkipUserStatusPage configured, the next step is to ensure the Company Portal launches automatically upon first login.
-Initially, the PowerShell script placed the shortcut for the PowerShell script in the Startup folder, which worked—but not as expected.
-Instead of launching immediately after login, there was an annoying delay (about 60/90 seconds).
+With the prerequisites configured, the next step is to ensure the Company Portal launches immediately upon first login.
+Initially, the PowerShell script placed a shortcut in the Startup folder, which worked, but not as expected.

-At first, I thought, “What’s causing this lag?”
-The shortcut was in the right place, so why wasn’t the Company Portal launching the same second the desktop loaded?
-This behavior left me digging into the startup process to figure out why it wasn’t as instant as it should be.
+At first, I thought: “What’s causing this lag?
+The shortcut is in the right place, so why isn’t the Company Portal opening the moment the desktop loads?”
+This led me to dig deeper into Windows startup behavior.

 # Path to the registry key